Inventors-Way/LabBench.CPAR/README.md

     % 2) and how many times the waveform shall be repeated.
     %
     % Afterwards the waveform is populated with instructions that are used
-    % by the waveform interpreter in the cpar device to generate the
+    % by the waveform interpreter in the CPAR device to generate the
     % pressure waveform.
 There are three instructions; step, dec, and inc. waveform01 = cparCreateWaveform(1, 1);